starmatt/Starry58/README.md

 ### 3D printing

-You will need LEFT and RIGHT versions of the case (you can find the .STL files the `Exports` folder).
-You can 3D print them yourself or use a third party service.
+You will need LEFT and RIGHT versions of the case (you can find the .STL files in the `Exports` folder).
+You can 3D print the parts yourself or use a third party service.
 (The case you see in the pictures was printed at i.materialise.com with SLS technology and a polished finish).

 :warning: The case is heavy on support material.